lukesno/lukesno/README.md

 ### Hey there 👋😄

 #### **Currently I am..**
-💯 A Software & Biomedical Engineering student at the University of Calgary
+💯 A Software Engineering student at the University of Calgary

 🚀 Looking for challenging new opportunities